Odisha supplies medical oxygen to 8 states facing shortage - OrissaPOST

-Bhubaneswar: Showing solidarity with the states facing liquid medical oxygen (LMO) shortage, during this second wave of COVID-19, Odisha has so far sent 90 tankers carrying 1675.78 metric tonne (MT) of the gas to eight states.
+Bhubaneswar: Showing solidarity with the states facing acute shortage of liquid medical oxygen (LMO), Odisha has so far sent 112 tankers carrying 2112.051 metric tonne (MT) of LMO to eight states.

-These tankers were loaded at oxygen plants in four districts.
-They are Angul, Dhenkanal, Jajpur and Sundargarh (Rourkela).
+These tankers were loaded at oxygen plants in four Odisha districts of Angul, Dhenkanal, Jajpur and Sundargarh (Rourkela).

 PNN